blueforesticarus/writing/mother.md

 The original did not protest of course.
 However frightened I was of her, I was not too afraid, it seems, to explain it to her plainly -- after coming through the door, and her rising to greet me, and asking me if I'd looked at the sun.
 I told her, I had to destroy her.

 She sat in the chair and waited as I prepared the syringe of hydro-sulfuric.
 I turned to her, and she said "Goodbye."

 I didn't reply.

-"Please don't hurt the children, John."
+"Please don't hurt the children, John," she said.

 I don't even know why.
-But I lied, "I won't."
+But I lied, I said "I won't."

-She nodded I think, "love..."
+She nodded I think.

+"love..."

 I accidentally looked up at the eyes I was trying to avoid.
 I saw the eyelids flitter, and something ineffable shift behind the gaze.